WiresWare/wire_dart/README.md

 ```

 ### WireData:
 It is a data container that holds dynamic value.
 WireData can be subscribed (and unsubscribed).
 It's associated with string key and retrieved from internal storage with `Wire.data(key)`.
 WireData can't be null and `Wire.data(key)` will always return WireData instance.
-Initial value can null (if first call does not have value) and special property of WireData `isSet` is false until not null value is set for the first time
+Initial value can null (if first call does not have value) and special property of WireData `isSet` is false until not null value is set for the first time.
+To remove value from data container use method `remove` - it emit null value before remove all subscribers, use `isSet` property to to distinguish between newly created (false) and removed.
 ```
-WireData subscribe(Object scope, WireDataListener listener) WireData unsubscribe(Object scope, [WireDataListener listener]) void refresh() void remove() // emit null value before remove all subscribers, use isSet property to to distinguish between newly created (false) and removed (value still maybe be null thus isSet is false)
+WireData subscribe(WireDataListener listener)
+WireData unsubscribe(WireDataListener listener)
+void refresh()
+void remove()
 ```

 ### WireDataListener: